What Is The Internet? Partial Connectivity in the Internet Core: Introduction

 Our final contribution is to \emph{support these claims with rigorous measurements} from two measurement systems.
-We evaluate our new algorithms with existing measurements of connectivity to 5M networks from six \acp{VP} over multiple years~\cite{quan2013trinocular}.
-While a handful of locations cannot represent the entire Internet, each observer scans the entire ping-responsive Internet from a unique geographic and network location, providing a wide range of results over time.
+We evaluate our new algorithms with publicly available, existing measurements of connectivity to 5M networks from six \acp{VP} over multiple years~\cite{quan2013trinocular}.
+While a handful of locations cannot represent the entire Internet, each observer scans most of the ping-responsive Internet from a unique geographic and network location, providing a wide range of results over time.
 Our analysis shows that combinations of any three independent \acp{VP} provide a result that is statistically indistinguishable from the asymptote \autoref{sec:peninsula_frequency}.
 We show our algorithms provide consistent results, offering reproducible and useful estimates of Internet reachability and partial connectivity.
 We also validate interesting events with selective traceroutes.

-We provide breadth of location with from about 10k globally distributed \acp{VP} (RIPE Atlas,~\cite{Ripe15c}) observing connectivity to 13 anycast destinations (the Root Server System~\cite{RootServers16a}), again over multiple years.
-These observations from many locations are validate the occurrence of rare events like islands, and demonstrate how pervasive peninsulas are.
+We also evaluate about 10k globally distributed \acp{VP} (RIPE Atlas,~\cite{Ripe15c}) observing connectivity to 13 anycast destinations (the Root Server System~\cite{RootServers16a}).
+These observations from thousands of locations over multiple years validate the occurrence of rare events like islands, and demonstrate how pervasive peninsulas are.
 They confirm our results of Internet-wide scans, and allow us to tune DNSmon, as described earlier.

-All of the data used (\autoref{sec:data_sources}) and created~\cite{ANT22b} in this paper is available at no cost.
-We review ethics in detail in \autoref{sec:research_ethics}, but our bulk analysis of IP address does not associate them with individuals.
+\textbf{Artifacts:} All of the data used (\autoref{sec:data_sources}) and created~\cite{ANT22b} in this paper is available at no cost.
+We review ethics in detail in \autoref{sec:research_ethics}, but our bulk analysis of IP addresses does not associate them with individuals.
 Our work was IRB reviewed and identified as non-human subjects research (USC IRB IIR00001648).